wcj365/python-stats-dataviz/assignment_fall2020/assignment_06.md

 # Assignment 06 - Using Pandas
 ## Instructions
 - This assignment is a re-do of assignment 04.
 We use Pandas and functions instead.
 It is due Wednesday, Sept 30th.
-- We also get a taste of what web scraping is and use the simple and convenient read_html() from Pandas to extract HTML tables from web pages.
+- WYou get to use the simple and convenient read_html() from Pandas to extract **HTML tables** from web pages.
-- - We had walked through the process during last sesssion.
+- We had walked through the process during last sesssion.
 The sample solution is here:
 - https://github.com/wcj365/python-stats-dataviz/blob/master/pandas_apply.ipynb
 - You will try to do it on your own and use the sample solution when you get stuck.
-- Make sure you user Markdown cells to document the process and its steps.
+- Make sure you user **Markdown cells** to document the process and its steps.
 ## Requirements
 1. Use Pandas read_html() function to retrive the HTML tables as dataframes from the web page: https://www.genealogybranches.com/censuscosts.html
 2. Find out how many HTML tables Pandas retrieves from the web page.
 Find out which dataframe contain the data and use it for further processing.